-At Straker we translate many thousand's of words a month into and out of Spanish, and offer a fast and cost effective Spanish translation service.
+As one of Canada's leading translation agencies Straker translate many thousand's of words a month into and out of Spanish, and offer a fast and cost effective Spanish translation service.
 Mainly we are translating Spanish to English and English to Spanish but can offer great prices on any language translation from or to Spanish.
 We use natives of either Spain or Latin America depending on the variation of Spanish you want translated.

 In Mississauga and need your Spanish translation in a hurry?
-We can provide rapid turnaround translations, even on very large documents using our transl8 collaborative translation portal.
-On average translators can get through 3,000-4,000 words per day, using transl8 translators can get up to 6,000-7,000 words per day and multiple translators can work on larger documents concurrently making it possible to get even very large documents translated with a couple of days.
+We can provide rapid turnaround translations, even on very large documents using our Transl8 collaborative translation portal.
+On average translators can get through 3,000-4,000 words per day, using Transl8 translators can get up to 6,000-7,000 words per day and multiple translators can work on larger documents concurrently making it possible to get even very large documents translated within a couple of days.

-We can provide, amongst many others, legal, technical, marketing, website, medical, certified, business, financial and personal translation services, in addition to translations for the public sector and certificates.
+We can provide, amongst many others, legal, technical, marketing, website, medical, certified, business, financial and personal translation services, in addition to translations for the public sector.
 Our professional translation services stretch across a host of varied requirements, so we are exceptionally well-equipped to serve you.

-Our document translation services are performed by over 3,000 professional, highly experienced translators working for us on a global scale, who are proficient in localising translations and translating into their mother tongue.
-We are therefore superbly well-placed to offer accurate, affordable and professional document translation services to our clients.
+Our document translation services are performed by over 5,000 professional, highly experienced translators working for us on a global scale, who are proficient in localising translations and translating into their mother tongue.
+We are therefore able to offer accurate, affordable and professional document translation services to our clients.

 2680 Matheson Blvd E, Suite 102